 A fully extensible, independent, free and open geolocation code for a wide range of applications and precisions, efficiently describing single points and complex areas (released under the LGPL).

 Born as a proof of concept that geolocation-postcodes can be trivial maths, and without the need for proprietary licenses and centralised management, it remains Ireland's most accurate postcode at 8 characters; while even at 7 characters at <3m average radial offset from a point - over 4 times more precise than Loc8code.
 For geolocation applications: at eight characters it extends to an accuracy of an average radial offset of ~.58m (inside an area just 1.2m x .92m), while the code is easily extended with even further characters.
 At 9 characters it is down to centimetre scale.
 At 10 characters it can provide geolocation coding for the entire globe.
-Precision calculations are available in spreadsheet format.

 Format: The code does not prescribe a format for display for individual codes.
 It is open to the specific application to apply formatting rules.
 For example, a postcode might prescribe the format KFPX-WT7 to delineate postal areas and specific addresses.

 Parameters: The parameters for an Irish postcode as set via "west=-10.75; north=55.5; wide=5.4; high=4.2; digits=7".
 Using the code on a world scale generates a geolocation code in 10 just characters.
 Likewise, the OpenPostcode for Hong Kong is defined by "west=113.8; north=22.6; wide=.7; high=.5; digits=6".

 Checksum: A checksum character is available at any precision level of the code.